-Extremely sweet, luscious heirloom fig on a fairly cold-hardy tree.
-An excellent fig for the upper South.
+Extremely sweet, luscious, classic heirloom Southern fig. An excellent cold hardy fig for the upper South also.
 In dry summer weather you can literally let the ripe figs partially dry on the tree, which makes them shrivel and become so syrupy, and nectar sweet you’ll hardly believe it!
 Likes hot summers.
 This old heirloom fig has passed the test of time with flying colors.
 Hardy, resilient, and productive, and does great in humid, wet summer areas like the Deep South and Mid-Atlantic.
-Along the Gulf areas, we have better choices but it does perform fairly well.
+Along the Gulf areas, we have better choices but it does perform fairly well and is a traditional heirloom found there.

 Size at maturity: 8-15′, depending on location, climate and care.